hybrasyl/server/README.md

 ## Logging in

 Log in to your new server by launching Spark.
-Point it to a local Dark Ages client installation, enter `localhost` into the server hostname field, and launch.
+Point it to a local Dark Ages client installation, enter `localhost` into the server hostname field (if running locally), or the IP address of your Docker host, and launch.
 Spark will ask you for a local Dark Ages client executable; you must have the latest client installed in order to continue.
 Once launched, you should see a Hybrasyl welcome screen in place of the standard Dark Ages welcome screen.

 Congratulations -- you're connected!

 Create a character and log in the same way you would on a production server.
 You should find your Aisling in an inn and ready to explore